Organic Farming

 What is Organic Farming?

 There are many definitions of organic farming.
 A commonly accepted definition is “farming without the addition of artificial chemicals”.
-An artificial chemical is one that has been manufactured or processed chemically; for example super phosphate (one of the world’s most important fertilisers).
+An artificial chemical is one that has been manufactured or processed chemically, for example, super phosphate (one of the world’s most important fertilisers).

 Organic farmers cannot use any chemical herbicides at all.
 Some fertilisers and soil treatments are acceptable if they are from natural sources, for example rock phosphate, lime and gypsum.
 Most artificial pesticides are prohibited; the exceptions being substances which have mild effects on the environment, such as soap and winter oil.
 The routine use of animal vaccines is not permitted, although some certifiers allow the use of vaccines under certain conditions.